James-Frowen/Mirage.Godot/README.md

 - Spawn Objects other the network
 - Object ownership.
 Allows the client to have control over object and automatically sync changes to other clients

+## Docs

+Documentation for the unity version of Mirage can be found [Here](https://miragenet.github.io/Mirage/).
+Most of the same concepts will apply to the Godot version.

 ## Install

 1) Clone repo `git clone git@github.com:James-Frowen/Mirage.Godot.git`